dogukandemir/blog-posts/en/nodejs-hello-world-application/nodejs-hello-world-application.md

-For those who do not know how to use command prompts, I want to explain 2 commands I use on the screen, regardless of the Node.js command prompt.
+For those who do not know how to use command prompt, I want to explain 2 commands I use on the screen, regardless of the Node.js command prompt.

 cd: change directory
 mkdir: make directory